 Verona in Essex County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 49.963′ N, 74° 14.775′ W. Marker is in Verona, New Jersey, in Essex County.
-Marker can be reached from Bloomfield Avenue east of Gould Street, on the right when traveling west.
+40° 49.921′ N, 74° 14.754′ W. Marker is in Verona, New Jersey, in Essex County.
+Marker is on Bloomfield Avenue east of Gould Street, on the right when traveling west.
 Touch for map.
-Marker is in front of the Verona Public Library in the civic center complex off Bloomfield Avenue.
 Marker is in this post office area: Verona NJ 07044, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 13, 2011, by James True of Newark, New Jersey.
-This page has been viewed 649 times since then and 24 times this year.
-Photos: 1, 2. submitted on August 13, 2011, by James True of Newark, New Jersey. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on August 13, 2011, by James True of Newark, New Jersey.
+This page has been viewed 331 times since then and 6 times this year.
+Photos: 1, 2, 3. submitted on August 13, 2011, by James True of Newark, New Jersey. • Bill Pfingsten was the editor who published this page.